dcm4che/dcm4chee-arc-hl7cs/source/adt/inbound.rst

 Performed Actions
 ^^^^^^^^^^^^^^^^^
-Patient IDs and other Patient Information for the dominant Patient record are extracted from the PID segment of the received ADT message and mapped into corresponding DICOM attributes as defined in :numref:`adt_in_pid_dicom`.
+Patient IDs and other Patient Information for the dominant Patient record are extracted from the PID segment of the received ADT message and mapped into corresponding DICOM attributes as defined in :ref:`adt_in_pid_dicom`.
 If a Patient record with the extracted primary Patient ID already exists in the database, that Patient record will get updated.
 If there is no such Patient record a new Patient record will be inserted into the database [#hl7NoPatientCreateMessageType]_.

-Patient ID and the Patient name for the old Patient record are extracted from the MRG segment of the received ADT message and mapped into corresponding DICOM attributes as defined in :numref:`adt_in_mrg_dicom`.
+Patient ID and the Patient name for the old Patient record are extracted from the MRG segment of the received ADT message and mapped into corresponding DICOM attributes as defined in :ref:`adt_in_mrg_dicom`.
 If a Patient record with the extracted primary Patient ID already exists in the database, all associated Study, MPPS and MWL records will be moved to the Patient record with the Patient ID from the PID segment.
 If there is no such Patient record a new Patient record will be inserted into the database [#hl7NoPatientCreateMessageType]_.
 Therefore there will be always